ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

 > Party
 >
-> +---- Company
+> +---- company
 >
-> +---- Person
+> +---- person

-Each Party has some attributes, like "Parent Party" and "Area".
-The company has "VAT Number" and "Registration Type" attributes.
-Each Person has "First Name" and "Last Name".
+Each party has some attributes, like 'parent party' and area.
+The company has VAT number and Registration type attributes.
+Each person has "First Name" and "Last Name".

 Now, if we look at the tables, they have the following schema:

 - Parties
   - Party Id
-  - Parent Party Id
+  - Parent party Id
   - Area Id
 - Companies
   - Party Id
-  - VAT Number
+  - VAT number
-  - Registration Type
+  - Registration type
 - Person
   - Party Id
-  - First Name
+  - First name
-  - Last Name
+  - Last name

 If we look at the objects, they will have the following attributes:

 - Party
-  - Parent Party
+  - Parent rty
   - Area
 - Company
-  - Parent Party
+  - Parent party
   - Area
   - VAT Number
-  - Registration Type
+  - Registration type
 - Person
-  - Parent Party
+  - Parent party
   - Area
-  - First Name
+  - First name
-  - Last Name
+  - Last name

 So, if we use table data, in order to access all attributes of a company or a person, we have to relate (join) data from different tables, using unique Identifiers.
 The identifiers are the so-called "surrogate keys" because they are existing only in the database and have no real-world counterpart.
 Using such keys and relating data between tables is ordinary in the relational world of the databases.